GoelK2004/data-engineering/README.md

 ```

 #### ```tasks.txt``` contains the list of tasks assigned for the week
-#### PDF per task contain: Task information, solution or SQL query, submission snapshot and the concept used with resources, i.e, the websites used to understand the concepts.
+#### PDF per task contain: Task information, solution or SQL query, submission snapshot and the concept used with resources(websites used to understand the concepts).

 ---